aleksha/data-analysis-tutorial/session-0/README.md

 # Setup session

-The goal of the session is to introdduec key components, which will be needed for the practice.
+The goal of the session is to introduce key components, which will be needed for the practice.

 ## Git

 A component of software configuration management, _version control_, also known as _revision control_ or _source control_, is the management of changes to documents, computer programs, large web sites, and other collections of information.

 A _distributed version control_ (also known as _distributed revision control_) is a form of version control in which the complete codebase, including its full history, is mirrored on every developer's computer.
-Nowdays, [Git](https://en.wikipedia.org/wiki/Git) is _de-facto_ a standatd everyone uses.
+Nowdays, [Git](https://en.wikipedia.org/wiki/Git) is _de-facto_ a standard everyone uses.

 ### Quick start